darkzeroman/Notes/MachineLearningInAction.md

 * Need to find the maximum margin by solving a quadratic optimization problem
 * Optimization can use SMO, or Platt's SMO
 * Kernels: transform data onto another space.
-Examples: RBF (radial bias function)
+Examples: RBF (radial bias function).
+Used because of inner products
-* Kernels are sensitive of C
+* Kernels are sensitive of parameters

 SVMs generate a binary decision (but can be changed to support more).
 Good generatialization error.

+Terms:

+* Linearly Separable
+* Separating Hyperplane: line used to separate the dataset.
+* Hyperplane:
+* Support vectors: points closest to separating hyperplane, which are used for classification
+* Margin:
+* Slack Variables:

+SMO:

+* takes large optimization problem and breaks it into many small problems
+* problems can be solved sequentially, but faster
+* chooses two alphas to optimize on each cycle. once a suitable pair of alphas is found, one is increased, other is decreated.
+* Two criterias for alphas:
+	* both alphas have to be outside margin boundary
+	* alphas aren't clamped or bounded

 SMO Pseudo Code: